We have temporarily suspended our fresh truffle service due to unreliable international deliveries and extra Customs issues after Brexit.

 Through our Italian office in Bologna, we have set up a unique supply chain purchasing directly from reliable truffle hunters.
 This means we can tap into, and pass on, some of the best prices available and we can hand-select the best quality truffles.
 Most other truffle suppliers in the UK go through 2 or 3 levels of “middlemen”, each taking their cut.
 Contact us now for latest prices!

-White Truffle Season (Tuber Magnatum Pico) is now OPEN
+White Truffle Season (Tuber Magnatum Pico) is now CLOSED

-Autumn Black /Burgundy (Tuber Uncinatum) is now OPEN
+Autumn Black /Burgundy (Tuber Uncinatum) is now CLOSED

 Spring White or Bianchetto Truffle (Tuber Borchii Vitt.) season is now CLOSED